duclos-cavalcanti/tum-msei-seminar/README.md

 ![image](.imgs/nas.png)

 #### Nas Timeline
+1. An RL problem: They framed as an interaction problem, as they do not know the transition will be among the search space and also they have differentiable rewards.
+This gives some reason to frame NAS as an RL problem and the usage of policy gradient.
+This was done in 1. and 2.
+2. Evolutionary: Done in 3.
+3. Evolutionary: Done in 4.

 ##### 1. Zoph and Lee (2017), used 8000 GPUs
 - Posed as a policy gradient/RL problem: (Not good)
 - The controller (RNN) is the policy in itself, it samples architectures with probability P and trains a child arch.